Glutatione information

 bark, consists of bioflavonoids, catechins, procyanidins and phenolic

 acids.
-Pycnogenol acts as powerful antioxidant, chelating agent; it
+It acts as powerful antioxidant, chelating agent; it

 stimulates the activities of some enzymes, like SOD, eNOS, and exhibits

-administered Pycnogenol or placebo on the level of reduced glutathione and
+administered Pycnogenol or placebo on the level of reduced and oxidized

-oxidized glutathione in children suffering from ADHD and on total
+glutathione in children suffering from ADHD and on total antioxidant status.
+One month of

 administration (1 mg/kg body weight/day) caused a significant decrease in

-values.
-Pycnogenol administration normalizes TAS of ADHD children.
+Pycnogenol administration normalizes total antioxidant status of ADHD

 Polyphenols and glutathione synthesis regulation.